Loading article

 A comprehensive guide to your first telehealth consultation, from booking to follow-up.

-This article is for general information only and does not constitute medical advice.
-All treatment decisions are made by an AHPRA-registered doctor after reviewing your individual circumstances.
+Medical information only.
+This article is for general information and does not constitute medical advice.
+Treatment decisions are made by an AHPRA-registered doctor after reviewing your circumstances.

 Telehealth has become a permanent part of Australian healthcare.
 Whether you are managing a chronic condition, need a prescription refill, or simply prefer the convenience of seeing a doctor from home, telehealth consultations offer a practical alternative to traditional clinic visits.
 This guide explains everything you need to know about using telehealth in Australia.